m0m0i/m10lchat-demo/README.md

 - [ ] isLoading
 - [ ] Change language within the room

+Disclaimer
+This project is not an official Google project.
+It is not supported by Google and Google specifically disclaims all warranties as to its quality, merchantability, or fitness for a particular purpose.

 ## License
 [Apache License, version 2.0](http://www.apache.org/licenses/LICENSE-2.0)
 [Terms of Service for Firebase Services](https://firebase.google.com/terms/).